php-fig/fig-standards/accepted/PSR-1-basic-coding-standard.md

 - Class names MUST be declared in `StudlyCaps`.

-- Class constants MUST be declared in all upper case with underscore separators.
+- Constants MUST be declared in all upper case with underscore separators.

 - Method names MUST be declared in `camelCase`.